Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/applications/maintenance/maintenance-template.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Maintenance Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Maintenance Grants Program?** EW Community Fund Committee Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: